 Kristin Burns is our Social Media, Graphics and Web Manager.
 Kristin keeps our public Facebook Page, private Group, and Instagram account updated with multiple posts every week.
 She has managed complex websites for over two decades.
 Kristin also provides music resources for Teacher Molly to use in the Sunday morning Children’s & Youth Program.
 Kristin grew up within the Foothills church community, participating in Sunday School as a child.
 As Children’s Music Director, she led singing in the Children’s & Youth Program from 1982 to 2020.
 She directed the Elementary Choir from its establishment in 2007 until it went on hiatus due to the pandemic in 2020.
 Kristin is a classically-trained pianist who regularly accompanies our adult choir and substitutes for our organist when he is away.

 Molly McDonough is our Interim Children’s and Youth Program Director.
 Molly grew up at Foothills Church, participating in our Sunday morning Children’s Program and Youth program.
 After graduating from Santa Clara University and then Stanford’s Graduate School of Education, she taught in Palo Alto for ten years.
 Since leaving the classroom, Molly has been a support teacher and tutor and now writes children’s books.
 Molly’s family recently moved back to the area, and she is excited to be part of the Foothills community again in this new role.

-Teresa Garcia is our treasured sexton.
-In her four years with us she has shown herself to take great pride in keeping our facilities clean, sparkling and welcoming to all who use them, church members as well as outside groups.
+Teresa Garcia is our treasured Sexton.
+In her years with us she has shown herself to take great pride in keeping our facilities sparkling clean and welcoming to all who use them – church members as well as outside groups.
 We so appreciate her happy attitude, high standards and from-the-heart diligence and commitment.
 A mother of three children, she is even helping a few of us learn Spanish as we share some English with her.